 Bringing HTTPS means More Safe Browsing

-All this might make any online user aware of importance of HTTPS site.
+All this might make any online user aware of the importance of the HTTPS site.
 But, for larger enterprises, especially those working in the eCommerce space, banking, healthcare, etc. there is a need for in-depth authentication of website ownership and organization identity, legal existence status.
-It can be made possible only with the use of Extended validation SSL certificate issued by Certificate Authority for your domain.
+It can be made possible only with the use of an extended validation SSL certificate issued by the Certificate Authority for your domain.

 What to Expect in the Coming Days?

-Well, we won’t be surprised if Google plans to no longer trigger “secure” indicator appears in web address bar on HTTPS site in September with release of Chrome version 69.
-Sites don’t have SSL certificates will trigger a red “Not secure” indicator when entering data on HTTP pages in October’s Chrome 70 version.
-Therefore, HTTPS adoption is mandatory to avoid “Not secure” warning.
-A large number of websites are adopting secure (HTTPS) connection using SSL certificate.
+Well, we won’t be surprised if Google plans to no longer trigger a “secure” indicator that appears in the web address bar on the HTTPS site in September with the release of Chrome version 69.
+Sites don’t have SSL certificates that will trigger a red “Not secure” indicator when entering data on HTTP pages in October’s Chrome 70 version.
+Therefore, HTTPS adoption is mandatory to avoid a “Not secure” warning.
+A large number of websites are adopting secure (HTTPS) connections using an SSL certificate.